False Discovery Variance Reduction in Large Scale Simultaneous Hypothesis Tests: Abstract

 \section{Abstract}

-Statistical dependence in data poses a significant challenge to the stability of large scale multiple testing.
-This makes the variances of the number of true discoveries and the false discovery proportion crucial considerations in the false discovery rate control \cite {owen_2005, fanhangu_2012, qiukleyak_2005}.
+Statistical dependence between hypotheses poses a significant challenge to the stability of large scale multiple hypotheses testing.
+Ignoring it often results in an unacceptably large spread in the false positive proportion even though the average value is acceptable \cite{owen_2005, fanhangu_2012, qiukleyak_2005,schlin_2011}.
 However, the statistical dependence structure of data is often unknown.
-We address the problem for the case of a stationary ergodic binary signal process embedded in noisy observations, where the distribution of the noise is known while that of the signal process is unknown.
-A novel aspect of our approach is the approximation of the conditional likelihoods of signals at individual sites given the data by incorporating nearby observations as well as estimates of low order moments obtained from a noiseless sample of the signal process.
-Simulations are carried out to show the stability as well as validity and power of the approach.
-The simulations rely on sampling of hidden Markov dependence structures as random matrices with specified stationary distribution and lower bounds on the top absolute eigenvalues, which is of interest in its own right.
+Using a generic signal-processing model, Bayesian multiple testing, and simulations, we demonstrate that the variance of the false positive proportion can be substantially reduced even under unknown short range dependence.
+We do this by modeling the data generating process as a stationary ergodic binary signal process embedded in noisy observations.
+We derive conditional probabilities needed for the Bayesian multiple testing by incorporating nearby observations into a second order Taylor series approximation.
+Simulations under general conditions are carried out to assess the validity and the variance reduction of the approach.
+Along the way, we address the problem of sampling a random Markov matrix with specified stationary distribution and lower bounds on the top absolute eigenvalues, which is of interest in its own right.

 \medbreak \emph{Keywords and phrases:\/} multiple hypothesis testing, FDR, HMM

 \medbreak \emph{MSC 2010 subject classifications:\/} Primary 62H15, 62M02, 62M07